-Project Type Code Project Type Project Sample Description Applicable Module Subsections your spe ecific project type. s referenced throughout this module to help you identify the or renovations must adhere to all components of the module 1 New Construction, Tenants, & Central Systems New Bui ld Construction Ground up construction or major renovation of a facility Must adhere to all sections Major Bu uilding Renovation Extensive renovation including replacement of major systems and reconfiguration of spaces for a large portion of an existing facility Must adhere to sections Hotel Gu uest Rooms New build or retrofit of guest room, guest room controls, or guest room equipment Must adhere to sections Tenant F Fit-Out Full fit-out of systems, equipment, space configuration, and finishes for a tenant space with Owner involved retail, theater and/or F&B Must adhere to all sections Non-Applicable Projects Tenant F t Fit-Out Full fit-out of systems, equipment, space configuration, and finishes for a tenant space without Owner involved retail, theater and/or F&B Not Applicable All Othe r Project Types Not Applicable
+Project Type Code Project Type Project Sample Description Applicable Module Subsections specific The project code below is referenced throughout this module to help you identify the sections relevant to your specific project type.
+Project Code "U" represents that the module universally applies to all applicable project types.
+New builds, additions, and major renovations must adhere to all components of the module.
+I New Construction, Tenants, & Central Systems New Bui Code: N ld Construction -B or U Ground up construction or major renovation of a facility Must adhere to all sections Major Bu Code: M uilding Renovation I-B or U Extensive renovation including replacement of major systems and reconfiguration of spaces for a large portion of an existing facility Must adhere to all sections Hotel Gu Code: H uest Rooms tl or U New build or retrofit of guest room, guest room controls, or guest room equipment Sections 1.1 - 1.6 Tenant F Involven Code: T Full fit-out of systems, equipment, space configuration, and finishes for a tenant space with Owner involved retail, theater and/or F&B Sections 1.1 - 1.6 Non-Applicable Projects Tenant F Involven nt Fit-Out without Owner vement Full fit-out of systems, equipment, space configuration, and finishes for a tenant space without Owner involved retail, theater and/or F&B Not Applicable All Othe r Project Types Not Applicable